AdventureBeard/P1-Intern-Day-Part-2/README.md

 * The user should navigate to your application's URL and see a simple welcome screen and registration form, with the option of skipping to a login form.
 * Registration form
     * The user should be able to submit valid personal details.
-    * The user's information should be received and persisted by a backend web service.
+    * The user's information should be received and persisted to a database by a backend web service.
 * Login form
     * The user should be able to enter a valid username present in the database to log in.
     * Let's assume our users are ultra-trustworthy; no passwords or auth tokens needed.